 Pack in Quality Protein

-Start by covering 1/4 of your plate with high-quality muscle-building protein.
+Start by covering 1/4 of your plate with about 4 ounces of high-quality muscle-building protein.
 Protein serves as the body’s basic building blocks for growth and energy, and is essential for maintaining cells, tissues, and organs.
 Protein is great for metabolism and is also highly satiating.
-Good protein sources: eggs, meat, poultry, fish, seafood, wild game, protein powder, etc.
+Good protein sources: eggs, meat, poultry, fish, seafood, wild game, etc.

 Choose Colorful Carbohydrates